UiL-OTS-labs/jspsych-uil-template-docs/README.md

 This is is quite minimally implemented using the `jspych-external-page` plugin.
 The idea with this is that --before a participant can proceed with survey, keyboard and audio configurations or the real experimental parts-- the participant is forced to check a field at the end of this file.
 It is up to the specifics of your own goals (and organisation) what should be in that page.
 A simple look and feel for a consent page (just 'heading' style in this case) is included in that consent page's `<style>` section.
 In case of Utrecht University, this could better be done by inserting a link to the default UU House style .css files.
 We'll put up a link for that soon and update.
 (Todo)

 ### Every Lexical Decision template has a simple _survey_ included.
 This makes the code less 'clean', but for the education context it is now considered as necessary.
-Of course, these are only some examples of typical questions that have a history, you can adapt the survey questions to your onw needs too, but it is not as easy as it may seem, especially since you usually want some form of (_input (or data) validation_)[https://en.wikipedia.org/wiki/Data_validation].
+Of course, these are only some examples of typical questions that have a historical context for many linguistic experiments.
+You can adapt the survey questions to your onw needs too, but it is not as easy as it may seem, especially since you usually want some form of (_input (or data) validation_)[https://en.wikipedia.org/wiki/Data_validation].
 For instance, you may want an e-mail address to be in the form of `someone@somewebsite.com` and not allow people to fill out `whatever` in a survey field.
 It would be a shame to have a lot of data from your survey that you cannot use in your analysis, examples of (minimal) input validation can be found in the code of your templates.
 Input validation is best practice with regard to data quality, but also with regard to application safety, from a more general software viewpoint (bots may find your link and pollute your data, or even worse).

-### The Lexical Decision Templates currently have a routine to set _keyboard response keys_ interactively (based upon survey/questionnaire input).
+### The Lexical Decision Templates currently have a routine to set _keyboard response keys_ interactively (based upon survey input).
 This makes the code more complex, but it was deemed necessary to miltigate potential Reaction Time (RT) interaction effects due to hand preference.

 ### Every template currently imports a _utility library_ we've created for online experiments.
 This utility library was created to enable, for instance, Mobile/Tablet detection (not the type of devices we want participants to use), additional _restrained (or pseudo-) randomisation_ and will contain more functionality in the future.
 This utility library also makes the template code more complex and may obfuscate certain types of errors.

-In short: eventually, it's a delicate balance between wanting 'lean and clean' templates, versus ones that are good enough to use for the EDDA course purposes.
+In short: it's a delicate balance between wanting 'lean and clean' templates, versus ones that are good enough to use for the EDDA course purposes.
 In time, we will probably figure out a more modular approach and optimize for both aspects.

 # How and where to edit templates
 The general rationale for using templates, has always been to enable students/researchers without a background in programming to get started with a certain paradigm without having to do a lot of coding, but by just editing the so called 'stimulus file' and possibly some other files with globals for item types.
 The extent to which we can currently offer a jspsych, web based alternative within those requirements is debatable.
 Hopefully, this year's EDDA course can --to some extent-- serve as a test case for how easy or difficult this is, compared to ZEP.
-Ideally, there would be requirements to test this, but at this point, they are not very explicit.

 # How to debug and edit templates
 A similar question arises related to the above problem.
 Web-based debugging requires quite a different approach from 'local' debugging, and many students/laymen are probably unaware of how debugging in a browser works.
 At which level and to what extend we will need to document and help students and researchers be independent?

 # Documentation that should minimally be in _every template_ (developer requirements)
 Certain information should be in every template.
 This is a first go at what should be in every repository's README.md (Markdown):